avian2/spectrum-sensing-methods/README.md

    analyses of measurements.

-For details, see "A Practical View of Spectrum Sensing Methods" (to be published)
+For details, see "T. Solc, C. Fortuna: An Experimental Evaluation of Signal Detection Methods for Spectrum Sensing" (to be published)

 License